John Serry Sr.: The 1940s: The golden age of radio

 He also worked with Antonini, Nestor Mesta Chayres and members of the New York Philharmonic in the Night of the Americas Concert gala at Carnegie Hall in 1946.

 During this period, several international concert musicians also appeared on Viva America or recorded music with Antonini's Viva America Orchestra including: Terig Tucci (1942) Juan Arvizu (1940s); Nestor Mesta Chayres (1940s); Eva Garza (1940s); Elsa Miranda (1940s), Los Panchos Trio (1946), and Manuolita Arriola (1946) Under the supervision of Edmund Chester, these performances were beamed over CBS' Network of the Americas (La Cadena de las Americas) across the Latin America continent to over twenty countries and rebroadcast by the United States Office of War Information and the United States Armed Forces Radio Service.
 Performances by members of Antonini's CBS Pan American Orchestra on Viva America have been credited with helping to introduce Latin American music and the Mexican bolero to large audiences in the United States in the 1940s.

 In addition, Serry also recorded examples of music unrelated to the bolero.
 During the 1940s he collaborated with the Mischa Borr Orchestra and the vocalist Sidor Belarsky to record several Russian and Ukrainian folk songs for Victor records including: "Dark Night" (Victor 26–5037, 1946) by Nikita Bogoslovsky, "Hobo Song" (aka "Mother") (Victor 26–5036, 1946) by Valery Zhelobinsky, "By the Cradle" (Victor 26–5035, 1946), "Katusha" (Victor 26–5035, 1946) by Hy Zaret In 1946 he also made a guest appearance as the "outstanding accordionist of the year" on Gordon Macrae's Skyline Roof broadcast under the direction of Archie Bleyer on the WABC-CBS network and as a guest on the Danny O'Neil Show.
-By 1948, he also appeared in concert with Mischa Borr's Orchestra at the Waldorf Astoria Hotel's Wedgewood Room.
+By 1948, he also appeared regularly in concert with Mischa Borr's Orchestra at the Waldorf Astoria Hotel's Wedgewood Room.